inariksit/cgexp/README.md

 TEMPLATE S2Ctx = (-1 Noun) ;
 ```

-We make templates for the possible contexts of the states.
+Next, we create templates for the possible contexts of the states.
 The state `s0` is only allowed as the first cohort -- there are no transitions *to* it, so it cannot have any cohort as a predecessor.
 Symmetrically, the state `s2` is only allowed as the last cohort, so it cannot have a follower.
 But the state `s1` can have both predecessors and successors.
 We can enter `s1` from two states: `s0` or `s1`, and we can exit from it into `s1` or `s2`.

 These templates will be used in the actual rules later on.

 ### Getting started

 Now some rules!
-The maximally ambiguous words start off as maximally ambiguous (duh), but we can get rid of some states trivially, just based on their placement.
+The maximally ambiguous words start off as maximally ambiguous (duh), but we can get rid of some states trivially, just based on their place in the sentence.

 ```
 BEFORE-SECTIONS